 What should I bring to the island?

-You should bring a towel, sunscreen, change of clothing, jacket or windbreaker for the boat ride (during the winter time) and cash/credit card for souvenirs.
+You should bring a towel, sunscreen, change of clothing, jacket or windbreaker for the boat ride (during the winter time) and cash/credit card for souvenirs and food and beverages.
+Also, please be sure to have at least one face mask per guest as it is required at all times except when you are on the beach or participating in an animal program.
 Please bring all necessary medications with you.